CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Case Studies

-Signals described in~\cite{lateral_movement_uba}—such as unusual host adjacency, abnormal session patterns, or deviations from typical login rhythms—map naturally to graph deviations in CSTS: novel \texttt{User}$\rightarrow$\texttt{Host} adjacencies, rapid ego-network expansion, or traversal chains exceeding typical path lengths.
-Rather than modeling isolated authentication events, CSTS treats lateral movement as subgraph expansion within a persistent identity graph.
-Because identity and relationship semantics are stabilized at the substrate layer, the detection problem becomes one of structural deviation rather than vendor-specific field engineering, improving portability across environments.
+Signals described in~\cite{lateral_movement_uba}---such as unusual host adjacency, abnormal session behavior, or deviations from typical login rhythms---map naturally to CSTS-level graph deviations: novel \texttt{User}$\rightarrow$\texttt{Host} adjacencies, rapid ego-network expansion, unexpectedly persistent credential-host pathways, or traversal chains that exceed typical path-length and role-transition patterns.
+Because identity and relationship semantics are stabilized at the substrate layer, the detection problem becomes one of structural and behavioral deviation over canonical objects rather than one of vendor-specific authentication field engineering.
+This is precisely the kind of shift CSTS is intended to enable.